alopez505/p04-FinalProject/README.md

 ## File IO
 [main.cpp lines 27-54](/main.cpp)
-I used instream to use a text file as a input to assign filename.
+I used instream to use a text file as an input to assign filename.

 ## Class
 [bitmapEditor.h lines 1-20](/bitmap.h)
 I created a class named bitmapEditor and it inherited all the traits of bitmap and I added extra functions.